jetbrains-academy/javascript-course/Asynchronous/Promise/task.md

-Using asynchronous operations, it may seem unclear how to get the result of their work, how to know if the result is ready or, on an opposite, if an error occurred during execution.
+Using asynchronous operations, it may initially seem unclear how to retrieve their results, check if the result is ready, or determine if an error occurred during execution.
-To deal with these problems, the JavaScript language uses _promises_.
+To handle these challenges, the JavaScript language uses _promises_.

 ### Promise
 A _promise_ represents the eventual result of an asynchronous operation.
-It serves as an object-placeholder for a value that is not immediately available but will be determined at a later point in time.
+It acts as an object placeholder for a value that is not immediately available but will be resolved at a later time.

-To create such an object, we use the `Promise` class, whose constructor accepts a function.
+To create such an object, we use the `Promise` class.
+The constructor of the `Promise` class accepts a function.
-The function passed to `Promise` constructor is called the _executor,_ and it can accept two argument-callbacks that JavaScript itself passes to it.
+This function, referred to as the _executor_, can accept two callback arguments, which JavaScript automatically provides.
-When the executor sooner or later obtains the result, it should call one of these callbacks:
+When the executor obtains the result, it calls one of the following callbacks:
-- `resolve(value)` — if it finished successfully, with result `value`.
+- `resolve(value)` — called when the operation completes successfully, with the result `value`.
-- `reject(error)` — if an error has occurred, `error` is the error object.
+- `reject(error)` — called if an error occurs during execution, where `error` is the error object.

-Just after `Promise` is created, _executor_ is started, and the `state: "pending"` and `result: undefined` attributes are set on the created object.
+Once a `Promise` is created, the _executor_ function is executed, and the following attributes are set on the promise object: `state: "pending"` and `result: undefined`.
-Calling the `resolve` or `reject` methods inside the executor will set the `state` to `fulfilled` or `rejected` respectively.
+When the executor calls `resolve` or `reject`, the `state` of the promise will change to either `fulfilled` or `rejected` accordingly.
-The `result` attribute will be equal to either `value` passed to the `resolve` method or `error` passed to the `reject` method.
+The `result` will be updated to either the `value` passed to `resolve` or the `error` passed to `reject`.

-### `.then` method
+### The `.then` method
-It would be useful to "subscribe" to the promise state update and JavaScript provides such a possibility.
+In many cases, it is necessary to "subscribe" to updates on a promise's state.
+JavaScript provides such a possibility.
-For this purpose, the `.then` method is used, which allows you to specify two handler actions when the `Promise` is resolved or rejected.
+For this purpose, the `.then` method is used, allowing you to specify two handlers: the first is executed when the `Promise` resolves successfully, and the second when it is rejected.

 ```js
 let promise = new Promise(function (resolve, reject) {